badalpub1991/BASReport/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+See the contained examples to get a sample of how BASReport can easily be integrated in your project.

+Build the examples from the BASReportExamples directory.

 ## Requirements